OXID-eSales/developer_documentation/development/modules_components_themes/module/using_namespaces_in_modules.rst

         }
     }

-Register the class in the module's metadata,php:
+Register the class in the module's metadata.php:

 .. code:: php